ncatlab/nlab-content/pages/5/8/7/6/26785/content.md

     \,\coloneqq\,
   \Big(\big(v_a^\mu\big)_{\mu,a}\Big)^{-1}
 $$
-is block upper-triangular, with its upper left block being the inverse matrix of the original upper left block.
+is block diagonal, with its upper diagonal block being the inverse matrix of the original upper left block.

 This gives the desired [[coframe field]]:
 $$